yahiaetman/Go-Server/README.md

 ## How to use the Console Client

-Run: `yarn console:client [name] [address=ws://localhost:8080]`.
+Run: `yarn console:client [name] [address=ws://localhost:8080] [protocol]`.
 If the client and server are on the same device, you can use the default host (`localhost`).
-Otherwise, you need to find the Server IP by running `ipconfig` on the host machine.
+Otherwise, you need to find the Server IP by running `ipconfig` on the host machine. `protocol` is an optional argument to determine the protocol version requested by the client.
+The supported protocols are: `v1` (default) and `v2`.

 The client can play their turn using on of the following commands: